osu-cs340-ecampus/CS340-demo-flask-app/README.md

 db = os.environ.get("340DB")
 ```

 Run your app now, and if all went well, it runs.
 And now, your secrets are well, a little more secret.
-Now, we have to handle the flip side of things; No pun intended.

 First, _make sure you added your `.env` file to `.gitignore`!_

 Now, commit and push your changes to GitHub or whatever remote repo you are using.

-Then, login to the flip server you plan on hosting on, and navigate to the root of your project, and perform a `git pull`.
-This will update the files on the flip server to mirror all the work we just did.
+Then, login to the Classwork server, and navigate to the root of your project, and perform a `git pull`.
+This will update the files on the Classwork server to mirror all the work we just did.

 Activate your virtual envirionment and once again install `dotenv` by entering
 ```bash
 pip3 install dotenv
 ```

-Now, here's the cool part, create a new `.env` in your project folder on the flip server.
+Now, here's the cool part, create a new `.env` in your project folder on the Classwork server.
 This time, it will look a bit different like this

 ```bash
 340DBHOST=classmysql.engr.oregonstate.edu